 - Weather conditions that can increase stopping distance

-- Truck driver fatigue that may occur if a truck driver exceeds the maximum number of allowable driving hours
+- Truck driver fatigue that may occur if the driver exceeds the maximum number of allowable driving hours

-Laborde Earles Injury Lawyers may be able to investigate your accident and identify the responsible party when we represent you.
+Laborde Earles Injury Lawyers may be able to investigate your accident and identify the liable party when we represent you.
 Depending on the nature of your accident, the liable party may be:

 - A truck driver

 - A parts manufacturer

 - Another negligent party

 Most 18-wheeler accident cases involve a concept known as vicarious liability.
 Under this legal doctrine, the truck driver’s employer, often a trucking company, may be vicariously liable for their driver’s actions behind the wheel.

 You can count on our team to pursue a case against all liable parties.
 We may be able to offer you representation on a contingency fee basis with no upfront payments required.
 There are no attorney fees due unless and until you win your case and recover compensation.